 However, if your pancreas is unable to produce enough insulin to meet demand, you may develop prediabetes or type 2 diabetes.

-When deciding which foods to include in an insulin resistance diet, the most essential thing to remember is to aim for balance, variety, and moderation.
-You don’t want to become trapped in a rut, and forcing yourself to eat food you don’t enjoy.
+When deciding which foods to include in an insulin-resistant diet, the most essential thing to remember is to aim for balance, variety, and moderation.
+You don’t want to become trapped in a rut, and force yourself to eat food you don’t enjoy.

 Your objective should be to develop a sustainable eating pattern that you can adhere to in the long run while still including recipes you love.